otakustay/react-diff-view/README.md

 - Extensible widget architecture to support code commenting and various requirements.
 - External syntax highlight support in an easy way.
 - Customizable events and styles.
+- A bunch of utility function to manipulate diff structure if source text is provided.

 Run `npm start` to enjoy a full featured demo with diff display, collapsed code expansion, code comment and large diff lazy load.